EQWorks/python-curriculum/03-data-containers-and-repetitions-2.md

 ## Sets

-The above solution resolves the order issue, but leaves out the keys/headers consistency problem intact.
+The above solution resolves the order issue but leaves out the keys/headers consistency problem intact.

-In an ideal world, we can probably get a staple list of headers that cover all possible `key: value` pairs we may receive over the wire.
-In reality, keys that do not have a meaningful value are often omitted for a very good reason to save transmission bandwidth and computational space cost.
+We can probably get a staple list of headers covering all possible `key: value` pairs we may receive over the wire in an ideal world.
+In reality, we often omit keys that do not have a meaningful value for an excellent reason to save transmission bandwidth and computational space cost.
 In such a scenario, a more robust solution may look as such:

 ```python
 '''norse_dict.py'''